-Regrettably, despite the entry into force of the MARPOL 73/78 Convention on the Prevention of Pollution from Ships, polluting substances continue to be discharged, often illegally.
-Directive 2000/59/EC aims at ensuring a consistent reduction in marine pollution by requiring provision of adequate waste reception facilities in all EU ports including recreational ports and marinas.
-The Directive also provides instruments to ensure that all ships, including fishing vessels and recreational craft, visiting these ports deliver their waste in facilities rather that at sea.
-The Directive is currently being revised (see the ex-post evaluation report).
+The framework ensuring a consistent reduction in marine pollution by requiring provision of adequate waste reception facilities in all EU ports, including recreational ports and marinas, is established in Directive 2000/59/EC .
+It also provides instruments to ensure that all ships, including fishing vessels and recreational craft, visiting these ports deliver their waste to these facilities before their departure from EU ports.

-A regime was introduced with Directive 2005/35/EC on ship-source pollution and on the introduction of sanctions for pollution offences, which tackles discharges in all sea areas including the high seas and is enforceable for all ships calling to EU ports irrespective of their flag.
-It provides for cooperation between port State authorities, which will make it possible for proceedings to be initiated in the next port of call.
+Non-compliance with the MARPOL standards (Annexes I and II) is addressed in Directive 2005/35/EC on ship-source pollution and on the introduction of penalties for pollution offences, as amended by Directive 2009/123/EC .
+It provides that any intentional or seriously negligent infringement of those standards, whether in the coastal waters of Member States or on the high seas, shall be effectively dealt with and should even be regarded criminal offences.
+Effective, proportionate and dissuasive penalties provide an additional disincentive for ship operators to illegally discharge into the sea.
+Moreover, the Directive provides for cooperation between port State authorities, which will make it possible for proceedings to be initiated in the next port of call.
 Furthermore, it aims at enhancing cooperation among Member States to detect illegal discharges and to develop methods to identify a discharge as originating from a particular ship.
-The European Maritime Safety Agency will assist the Commission and Member States to that end.
+EMSA assists the Commission and Member States to that end (CleanSeaNet ).

-The uniform application of international testing standards and procedures for type-approval of marine equipment is ensured through Directive 96/98/EC .
-The Directive will be replaced by Directive 2014/90/EU from 18 September 2016.
-Both Directives aim at guaranteeing the harmonisation of safety rules on board of EU flagged ships through the uniform application of the international instruments relating to equipment.
+European legislation (Directive 96/98/EC and Directive 2014/90/EU ) aim at guaranteeing the harmonisation of safety rules on board of EU flagged ships through the uniform application of the international instruments relating to equipment.
 Certified equipment is then allowed to circulate freely within the EU.
 In addition, Directive 2014/90/EU introduces a simpler system for the transposition of EU legislation, strengthens the requirements for the notification and control of conformity assessment bodies and enhances market surveillance.
 It also mandates the Commission to carry out a cost-benefit analysis concerning the use of electronic tagging in order to prevent counterfeiting and for market surveillance purposes.